How to Draw Horses

 Open a new file in Clip Studio Paint (File> New> A4, horizontal, white), and select the pencil tool Rough pencil in blue for the sketch.

 Let us divide each process of the drawing into a layer.
-The first is going to be the rough sketch.
+The first is going to be the rough sketch of our horse drawing.
 Start the first few lines using simple shapes like circles, ovals, rectangles, and triangles, getting closer and closer to the anatomy of the horse.
 Imagine a horse from a side view; what are the most appropriate shapes?

-To begin, make two approximately equal circles joined by two horizontal curved lines (1), resembling the shape of a bean.
+To begin, make two approximately equal circles joined by two horizontal curved lines (1), resembling the shape of a bean for the horse’s torso.

-Next, draw two smaller circles for the head.
+Next, draw two smaller circles to draw the horse head.
 Connect these with simple lines to make its skull, then join it to the body with two straight lines for its neck (2).

 Now, I focus on its legs: The front ones are simpler since you only need a couple of rectangles and circles for the joints, ending in two diagonal lines that connect to an oval representing the hoof (3).